li-brandon/li-brandon/README.md

 <p>
    My name is Brandon Li and I'm a recent Finance and Computer Science graduate from Washington University in St. Louis 🐻.

    I'm currently working as an Software Engineer at Fidelity Investments in Westlake, TX.

-   My main interests are in full-stack web development and mobile application development.
-I love to build scalable applications that have a broad, positive impact.
+My work centers around reducing trading costs and increasing alpha capture for OPEX, an AI model-driven automated trading system.

    You can find me on Twitter, LinkedIn, or reach me at li.brandon@outlook.com.